daskeete/Project_1/README.md

 There are 99 observations with a price greater than $700,000 so we initially had 99 potential outliers.
 After calculating the IQR range I calculated the upper fence which is $1,240,045.
 This left my dataset with 40 definite outliers (10% of whole).
 I decided to keep these data points because they were a sizeable chunk of my dataset.

 Below is a log transformed histogram of the Arlington housing prices.
-The shape of the graph distribution shows that there are a lot of homes in the lower price range and very few homes in the higher price range
+The shape of the graph distribution shows that there are a lot of homes in the lower price range and very few homes in the higher price range.

 ![](prices_histogram.png)

+## Model Architecture

+I tried a few different approaches.
+First I tried a model without the zipcode and without scaling the data, a model with the zipcode and unscaled data, and finally two models with the Standard Scaler and the MinMax Scaler.
+The model that used the standard scaler was the best performer with an expectedly high MSE of 738,784,367,300 due to the outliers.

+Perhaps removing the outliers would increase model performance but i wanted to keep up to the 400 observation minimum requirement